idooia12/forkDipina/profiling-app.md

 ## 🚀 Step 3: Run Spring Boot with JVM Profiling Flags

-Use the following Maven command to run your Spring Boot app with JVM options enabled for profiling:
+Use the following Maven command to run your Spring Boot app with JVM options enabled for profiling, in Linux:

 ```bash
 MAVEN_OPTS="-Dcom.sun.management.jmxremote \